jinyu121/ACACTS/docs/known-issues.md

     > We add a gaussian-like mask on faces as a dirty fix.

 1. Should I devide the semantic-style score by the items counting in the semantic class?

+1. We should just transfer the color layers in the function `__transfer_color`, rather than luminance and color layers.